How to Install Sysdig on Ubuntu 26.04, 24.04 and 22.04

 Install Sysdig on Ubuntu

-Ubuntu 26.04, 24.04, and 22.04 all provide a Sysdig package through Universe, but the official Sysdig repository carries the newest upstream build across the same supported LTS scope.
+Ubuntu 26.04, 24.04, and 22.04 all provide a Sysdig package through Universe, but the official Sysdig repository carries Sysdig 0.41.4 across the same supported LTS scope.

 Sysdig is distributed for Ubuntu through APT package sources rather than a standalone archive.
-The official method below pulls packages from Sysdig’s maintained download repository, while the alternate method stays with Ubuntu’s own repositories.
+The official path pulls packages from Sysdig’s maintained download repository, while the alternate path stays with Ubuntu’s own repositories.

-Official Sysdig APT repository0.41.4 on Ubuntu 26.04, 24.04, and 22.04Recommended when you want the current upstream release and the same package version across supported LTS releases.
+Official Sysdig APT repository0.41.4 on amd64 and arm64 for Ubuntu 26.04, 24.04, and 22.04Recommended when you want Sysdig’s upstream APT package and the same version across supported LTS releases.

 Install Sysdig from the Official Repository